-First, SwipeSimple actually has a demo mode so you can test out the app even before you create an account.
-Freely available demo modes are not exactly common, and I genuinely get excited to see them.
-Normally, you have to sign up for a processing service or go through a salesperson to sign up for a demo before you can actually test out the software.
-I really like a company makes a demo mode available — but keep in mind it’s not automatically a sign of a quality product.
+First, I like that SwipeSimple has a demo mode, so you can test out the app even before you create an account.
+Freely available demo modes are not exactly the norm, and I genuinely get excited to see them.
+Typically, you have to sign up for a processing service or go through a salesperson to sign up for a demo before you can test out the software.
+I appreciate when a company makes a demo mode available — but keep in mind that it’s not automatically a sign of a quality product.

-I don’t love the design of the app.
+As far as the app itself, I don’t love the design of the app.
 I find it fairly basic, but it’s not hideous.
-And overall SwipeSimple is fairly intuitive.
+And overall, SwipeSimple is relatively intuitive.
 If you aren’t sure what you’re doing right away, you can play around in the demo mode without causing any harm.
 And even if you don’t use the demo mode, it’s hard to mess something up in the app without meaning to.
-I almost want to say SwipeSimple is on par with Square Point of Sale (read our review) for simplicity.
-However, keep in mind that Square’s back-end features are far more complex (and you can actually play with quite a few of them from within the app itself).
+I almost want to say SwipeSimple is on par with Square Point of Sale for simplicity.
+However, keep in mind that Square’s back-end features are far more complex (and you can play with quite a few of them from within the app itself).

 Feature-wise, here’s what you can expect from the app:

 - Mobile/Register Modes: If you plan to use SwipeSimple on a tablet as part of a more traditional countertop setup, the app does include a “Register Mode” with a few additional features.
-Namely, that includes support for per-item and total transaction discounts, as well as favorite pages.
+Namely, support for per-item and total transaction discounts as well as favorite pages.

-- SMS/Email Receipts: Unsurprising, but good to note that you can send receipts via SMS and email.
-This includes cash transactions.
+- SMS/Email Receipts: Unsurprisingly, but good to note, you can send receipts via SMS and email, including cash transactions.

 - Show Change For Cash: Pretty standard fare here.

-- Signature Collection Options: You can turn signatures always on, always off, or always on for transactions over $25.
+- Signature Collection Options: You can set signatures as always on, always off, or always on for transactions over $25.

 - Inventory Management: Alongside the catalog, SwipeSimple’s tools include the ability to track inventory quantities, set item categories, and even include SKUs.
 While it’s not the most advanced system, the ability to keep track of inventory is quite helpful.

-- Offline Mode: One of the features I certainly didn’t expect to find is an offline mode, so you can process transactions without a WiFi or cellular connection.
+- Offline Mode: One of the features I certainly didn’t expect to find was an offline mode so that you can process transactions without a Wi-Fi or cellular connection.
 You can set a maximum transaction amount for offline transactions as a precaution.
 Offline transactions must be processed within 30 days, and you must either swipe or key in the card — no chip transactions allowed.
 Some other limitations also apply, and obviously, you’re assuming the risk for any failed transactions.

-- Save Card Information: You can toggle this feature on to prompt customers to save their card data for faster checkouts later.
+- Save Card Information: You can toggle this feature on to prompt customers to save their card data for faster checkouts or future invoicing.

-- Discounts: You can set discounts by percentage or by dollar amount, and in register mode, apply them to either single items or the total transaction.
+- Discounts: You can create pre-set discounts in your Items tab by percentage or by dollar amount.
+In register mode, you can apply them to either single items or the total transaction.

-- Tax Settings: SwipeSimple isn’t hugely advanced in its sales tax settings, but you can set the tax rate and automatically apply it to all transactions.
+- Tax Settings: SwipeSimple isn’t hugely advanced in its sales tax settings, but you can create multiple pre-set tax rates.

 - Tips: In the app, you can enable tipping and set the prompt to specific amounts (as well as allow a custom amount).

-- Multi-User Accounts: While the app’s multi-user settings aren’t as advanced as a full-fledged POS, you can create multiple user accounts with two levels of permission and track sales by employee.
+- Multi-User Accounts: While the app’s multi-user settings aren’t as advanced as a full-fledged POS, you can create multiple accounts with two levels of permissions and track sales by employee.

-- Reference Numbers: The app doesn’t offer a detailed note section, but you can include reference numbers in transactions so you can keep a record of relevant information.
+- Reference Numbers: The app doesn’t offer a detailed notes section, but you can include reference numbers in transactions, so you can keep a record of relevant information.

-That covers the vast majority of features.
-The other major concern is supported hardware with the app.
+While we’ve covered the vast majority of features, the other primary concern is what hardware the app supports.
 I mentioned that SwipeSimple has a Register mode.
-For external hardware, merchants can connect Star Micronics’ mPOP with integrated cash drawer and receipt printer.
+For external hardware, merchants can connect Star Micronics’ mPOP with an integrated cash drawer and receipt printer.
 There’s also a small Bluetooth thermal receipt printer.
-And, of course, SwipeSimple’s compatible mobile card readers.
-Because SwipeSimple resells its product, the card readers offered by its resellers will vary.
-In the case of Payment Depot’s mobile offering, merchants have a choice of two options: The Swift B200, and the Swift B250.
+And, of course, you’ll have your choice of SwipeSimple’s compatible mobile card readers.
+Merchants can choose between two simple card reader options: the Swift B200 and the Swift B250.

-The B200 is a 2-in-one card reader with support for magstripe and chip transactions, about the size of a business card (the official specs are 2.4 inches by 1.8 inches by 0.6 inches).
-It connects via Bluetooth so it’s compatible with recent iOS and Android devices.
+The B200 is a two-in-one card reader with support for magstripe and EMV chip transactions.
+It’s about the size of a business card (the official specs are 2.4 inches by 1.8 inches by 0.6 inches).
+It connects via Bluetooth, so it’s compatible with recent iOS and Android devices.

 The Swift B250 is an all-in-one reader, so it supports swipe, chip, and contactless transactions.
 It’s a square device that measures 2.6 inches by 2.4 inches by 0.7 inches.
 The B250 also works with a charging dock (optional and sold separately), so if you wanted a countertop setup, it might be the better option.